AdnaneKhan/Gato-X/docs/user-guide/installation.md

 export GH_TOKEN=<YOUR_CREATED_TOKEN>
 ```

-Alternatively, you can enter it when the application prompts you.
+Alternatively, you can enter the token when the application prompts you.

 ## Verifying Installation